Han Gong-ju: Plot

 Shortly afterwards, a cluster of angry parents barge in and interrupt the class to harass Gong Ju for having put their sons in jail.
 Gong Ju runs away and hides in an empty room.

 Another flashback is shown where Hwa Ok is being gang raped in Gong-Ju's house.
 Before that, Gong Ju arrives at her house where Dong Yoon, Hwa Ok and at least 15 guys are hanging out and drinking.
-Dong Yoon is shown being bullied by his friends.
+Dong Yoon is shown being bullied by his friends, with one of them implying he also rapes Dong Yoon.
 Although Gong Ju does not drink, Dong Yoon insists she drink a beer that, unbeknownst to her, has been drugged.
 Gong Ju takes the drink as Dong Yoon reassures her that the guys will leave if she does so.
 Under the influence of the drug, she is gang raped as well.
 The "party" ends when Dong Yoon's father arrives and takes Dong Yoon, who was just in the midst of his turn of raping one of the girls, home; his father notices but ignores that the other girls is currently raped too.

 Soon afterwards, Hwa Ok commits suicide by jumping off a bridge.
 The scene returns to the present where Gong Ju is sitting with the principal as he advises her he will discuss the situation with the board, not having known about her past.
 Mrs. Cho's boyfriend doubts her innocence and urges her to kick Gong Ju out of the house but Gong Ju leaves willingly, after telling them Hwa Ok was pregnant but she did not do anything to help her.

 Gong Ju's friends at school find out about the rape, they text her to ask where she is and to say that it is not her fault.
 Eun Hee and her friends are horrified after seeing the video of Hwa Ok being raped, but she does not immediately answer a call from Gong Ju.
 Meanwhile, Gong Ju is seen walking towards a bridge where she jumps into the water; an underwater shadow is then shown swimming away, swimming much more adroitly than she ever managed.
 A background voice is heard asking Gong Ju why she wants to swim so badly.
 Gong Ju's response is "In case I want to start over because my mind could change."
 Her friends are heard chanting and cheering her name as she drowns.